NerdyPro56/NerdyPro56.github.io/projects.md

 [Link to website](https://ebcnhs.wordpress.com/)

 A work in progress website for the newly created club at my school to spread Chinese culture.
 It uses the Wordpress platform.

+# Robotics

+## Line Tracing Robot

+Picture and more about this coming soon!
+Won 2nd place in Robocup Junior Nationals Competition.

+## Robot Tour and Eletric Vehicle (Science Olympiad)